On converse theorems for Hilbert modular forms assuming unramified twists: Introduction and the main result

 \subsection{Acknowledgements}

-The author would like to thank his supervisor, Don Zagier, for all the advice he has brought up regarding both mathematics and writing.
-The author would also like to thank Andrew Booker for useful remarks and correspondences.
-This work was carried out at Max Planck Institute for Mathematics.
+The author would like to thank his advisor, Don Zagier, for all the suggestions regarding both mathematics and writing.
+The author would also like to thank Andrew Booker and Vesselin Dimitrov for useful remarks and correspondences as well as the anonymous referee(s) for their detailed advice.
+This paper is in addition dedicated to the memory of Ioan James, whose generous donation, in the form of the Ioan \& Rosemary James Scholarship, supported the author's MMath study at St John's College, Oxford.
+James was alive at the time the original version of this paper was completed, but sadly, he passed away on 21 February~2025.